Gerard-Lahuerta/xnap-project-matcad/README.md

 This model is the fastest, providing results for 1000 epochs in a few minutes and coloring the photos quite accurately, but, if this model is trained with diferents datasets, his behaviour will change radicaly depending on its hyperparameters.

-Depending the amount on epochs and images used in the trainig proces the model will generate a colorized image (as a test output) that goes to:
+Depending on the amount of epochs and images used in the trainig process the model will generate a colorized image (as a test output) that goes to:
 - grey-scale (no changes)
 - veige-filter (does not learn and give a neutral color, sum of all the primary colors that has the less "distance" between all them)
 - colourized but not all of the image (not learn enough)
 - colourized semi-perfectly or perfectly (learned)
-- colourized but the colour not maches, in a significant weay, the image (overfited learning) To adjust this problem we must augment in a semi-proportional form the epochs and the images used in the train process.
+- colourized but the colour not maches, in a significant way, the image (overfitted learning)

+To adjust this problem we must augment in a semi-proportional form the epochs and the images used in the train process.
-This efect (augment the epochs proportionaly to the number of images used to train) has the next effect; the time needed to train the model increases crtitically.
+This effect (augmenting the epochs proportionally to the number of images used to train) has the next effect; the time needed to train the model increases critically.

 However, if the target to colorize is similar to the images learned in training, the model can  provide quite good results with less images and a significant amount of epochs.